Almost every piece of work or literature that I've read on racism is built on one assumption: that it cannot end.

 We are exactly who was meant to be alive at this time.

 About the Author

 Justin Michael Williams works at the intersection of music, mindfulness, and social justice.
 With his groundbreaking book, Stay Woke, and over a decade of teaching experience, Justin has become a pioneering voice for diversity and inclusion in wellness.
 Learn more at www.justinmichaelwilliams.com

 Freedom Flag image illustrated by Victoria Cassinova

-The Liberation Experience combines teachings from your favorite social justice activists and wellness leaders into one 6-week virtual fellowship to help you change your life and lead change in the world.
+The Liberation Experience combines teachings from your favorite social justice activists and wellness leaders into a virtual fellowship to help you change your life and lead change in the world.